getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 A `true` in the `@@unscopables` object indicates the property should be *unscopable*, and thus filtered out from the lexical scope variables. `false` means it's OK to be included in the lexical scope variables.

 **Warning:** The `with` statement is disallowed entirely in `strict` mode, and as such should be considered deprecated from the language.
 Don't use it.
 See the *Scope & Closures* title of this series for more information.
-Since `with` should be avoided, the `@@unscopables` symbol is also moot.
+Because `with` should be avoided, the `@@unscopables` symbol is also moot.

 ## Proxies